Current Jerusalem time:

 יהוה

-Ancient Torah Scroll in Hebrew
+An ancient Torah Scroll written in Hebrew

-opened to column showing Exodus 15:1-19.
+and opened to a column showing

 Genesis, Exodus, Leviticus, Numbers and Deuteronomy comprise the first five books of